QNAP-HomeLAB/docker-swarm/README.md

+*** BE WARNED!
+THIS REPO IS UNDER ACTIVE DEVELOPMENT, AND PROBABLY WON'T WORK AS ANYTHING BUT SNIPPET EXAMPLES! ***

 Please consider joining and contributing to the [QNAP Unofficial Discord](https://discord.gg/rnxUPMd).
 - You gain access to a community built around advice on everything QNAP.
 - Additional community resources: Subreddit, Blog, Wiki, FAQs, CI/CD, Community Docker images, etc.